theplanetbrief.com /invest/

 Top holdings Reveals what investors actually own Sector weights, controversial holdings, fossil fuel exposure

-Fees Costs reduce long-term returns OCF, platform fees, dealing fees and FX costs
+Fees Costs reduce long-term returns OCF (ongoing charges figure), platform fees, dealing fees and FX (foreign exchange) costs

 Stewardship Shows whether the manager uses voting power Voting record, engagement reports and escalation policy